 Birdwatching at Bloomingdale Bog

-Snow bunting bird on snowy tree branch, High Peaks Resort
+Snow bunting bird on snowy tree branch near High Peaks Resort

 White throated sparrow captured on grass near High Peaks Resort

-Close-up of song sparrow resting on a branch near Peaks Resort
+Close-up of song sparrow resting on a branch near High Peaks Resort

 A tree swallow resting on a branch near High Peaks Resort

-Close-up of a free range turkey on grass near High Peaks Resort
+Close-up of a Bronze turkey on the grass near High Peaks Resort

-A purple finch resting on a branch in winter near Peaks Resort
+A purple finch resting on a branch in winter near High Peaks Resort

-A red-breasted nuthatch resting on a branch near Peaks Resort
+A red breasted nuthatch resting on a branch near High Peaks Resort

 A purple finch resting on a branch near High Peaks Resort